Spain to buy up to 10% in Telefonica following Saudi entrance | Law-Order

 The Spanish government will acquire a stake of up to 10% in Telefonica through the state holding company SEPI in a counterbalance to the acquisition of a large stake in the telecoms giant by Saudi Arabia's STC.
 "The presence of a key public shareholder will reinforce the company's ownership stability," the Budget Ministry said in a statement on Tuesday.

-The Spanish government will acquire a stake of up to 10% in Telefonica through the state holding company SEPI in a counterbalance to the acquisition of a large stake in the telecoms giant by Saudi Arabia's STC.

-"The presence of a key public shareholder will reinforce the company's ownership stability," the Budget Ministry said in a statement on Tuesday.
-SEPI said it would complete the acquisition of shares while minimising the impact on the share price.
-It would not give further details.
+SEPI said it would complete the acquisition of shares while minimising the impact on the share price but would not elaborate.
+It is yet to hire a financial advisor.
 A 10% stake has a current market value of around 2 billion euros ($2.20 billion).

+A source with knowledge of the matter said the buying would be piecemeal in small quantities over a period of up to two months and should be financed with public debt issuance.
+Telefonica declined to comment.

+With a long-term commitment, SEPI's participation will provide Telefonica with a "greater shareholding stability for the company to reach its objectives and, therefore, it will contribute to safeguarding its strategic capabilities," the SEPI said.
+Economy Minister Nadia Calvino told reporters the move was "in line with other big European countries such as France and Germany that have stakes or are increasing stakes in big strategic firms" to give them more stability in achieving their business goals.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)